haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-glycan/index.md

 Information about various types of distance restraints in HADDOCK can also be found in our [online manual][air-help]{:target="_blank"} pages.

-* **Binding site on the protein, no knowledge about the glycan**

 Here we mimic a scenario where we have information about the glycan binding site on the protein, but no knowledge about which monosaccharide units are relevant for the binding.
-In this case (see Fig. 1), all the four beta-D-glucopyranose units are at the interface, but this is not true in general, especially when longer glycans are considered.
+In this case (see Fig. 1), all the four beta-D-glucopyranose units are at the interface, although this is not true in general, especially when longer glycans are considered.

-Let's visualize the interface on our unbound structure.
+Let's visualize the interface on our unbound protein structure.

 <a class="prompt prompt-pymol">
 File menu -> Open -> select 1OLR_clean.pdb